google/tensorstore/tensorstore/driver/stack/index.rst

   the rank of each of the :json:schema:`~driver/stack.layers`

-- :json:schema:`Schema.dtype`  Sets the dtype of the TensorStore and constrains the rank of each of the :json:schema:`~driver/stack.layers`
+- :json:schema:`Schema.dtype`  Sets the dtype of the TensorStore and constrains the dtype of each of the :json:schema:`~driver/stack.layers`

 - :json:schema:`Schema.domain`  Sets the domain of the TensorStore.
 The ``stack`` driver computes an effective domain as the hull of each layer's effective